Switch Energy, American Geosciences Institute

 Teaching Tips | Science | Pedagogy |

-- The educator can engage students by assigning student groups to research the pros and cons of natural gas issues (fracking, greenhouse gas content, comparison to coal) and have students share their findings with the class.
+- The educator can engage students by assigning student groups to research the pros and cons of natural gas issues (fracking, greenhouse gas content, comparison to coal, comparison to renewable energy) and have students share their findings with the class.

 About the Science

 - Video merely introduces the pros and cons of natural gas and is not intended to present deep scientific concepts.
-It is supplemented by video interviews with energy experts across industry and government, representing researchers/scientists, business owners/CEOs, and governments officials.
+This same web page offers a series of video interviews with energy experts across industry and government, representing researchers/scientists, business owners/CEOs, and governments officials.

 - Pros and cons of fracking are introduced in the video.